 - You have to pay these taxes monthly or bimonthly by electronic deposit to the IRS.

 - Keep records so that you can correctly file quarterly, and annual, employment tax returns with the IRS.

 While most freelancers tend to focus on federal income and employment taxes, every state also has its own taxes that you’ll need to pay.

-- All states, except Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming, will impose their own income taxes on businesses and freelancers.
+- All states, except Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming, have their own income taxes for businesses and freelancers.

 - In most states, you’ll have to pay your state income taxes during the year in the form of estimated taxes.
 These are usually paid at the same time as your federal estimated taxes.

 - File an annual state income tax return with your state tax department.

 Note: Each state has its own tax forms and procedures, so contact your state tax department to learn about the requirements and get the necessary forms.
 Find your state’s tax agency on the IRS website.